performant-software/Neatline/docs/final/records-overview.md

   - **Stroke Width**: The thickness, in pixels, of the lines around polygons.
   - **Point Radius**: The size of individual points on the map.
   - **Z-Index**: The "stacking" order of records when displayed on the map.
-  - **Order**: Used to determine the display order of records in the "waypoints" tray.
+  - **Order / Weight**: Used to determine the display order of a record in relation to other records.
   - **Start Date**: The beginning of the event that the record describes.
   - **End Date**: The end of the event that the record describes.
   - **After Date**: The date _after which_ the record should be displayed in the exhibit.